braze-inc/braze-docs/_docs/_user_guide/sage_ai/predictive_suite/predictive_churn/prediction_analytics.md

 ## Churn score and category {#churn_score}

-Users in the prediction audience will be assigned a Churn Score between 0 and 100.
+Users in the prediction audience will be assigned a _Churn Score_ between 0 and 100.
 The higher the score, the greater the likelihood of Churn.
-- Users with Churn Scores between 0 and 50 will be labeled in the Low Churn Risk category.
+- Users with churn scores between 0 and 50 will be labeled in the _Low Risk_ category.
-- Users with scores between 50 and 75, and 75 and 100 will be labeled in the Medium and High Churn Risk categories, respectively.
+- Users with scores between 50 and 75, and 75 and 100 will be labeled in the _Medium Risk_ and _High Risk_ categories, respectively.

 The scores and the corresponding categories will be updated according to the schedule you chose on the model creation page.
-The number of users with Churn Scores in each of 20 equally sized buckets is displayed in the chart at the top of the page.
+The number of users with churn scores in each of 20 equally sized buckets is displayed in the chart at the top of the page.
 This can help you determine what the churn risk looks like across the population according to this prediction.

 ## Targeting users to reduce churn